ltelab/disdrodb/docs/source/installation.rst

 .. code-block:: bash

-   pip install pre-commit
    pre-commit install

-The pre-commit hooks are scripts executed automatically in every commit to identify simple code quality issues.
-When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
-Currently, DISDRODB tests that the code to be committed complies with `black's  <https://github.com/psf/black>`__ format style and the `ruff <https://github.com/charliermarsh/ruff>`__ linter.

-In case that the commit is aborted, you only need to run `black` and `ruff` through your code.
-This can be done by running ``black .`` and ``ruff check .`` or alternatively with ``pre-commit run --all-files``.
-The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).
+Pre-commit hooks are automated scripts that run during each commit to detect basic code quality issues.
+If a hook identifies an issue (signified by the pre-commit script exiting with a non-zero status), it halts the commit process and displays the error messages.

 .. note::
-	The software version of pre-commit tools is defined into the `.pre-commit-config.yaml` file.
+	The software version of pre-commit hooks is defined into the `.pre-commit-config.yaml <https://github.com/ltelab/disdrodb/blob/main/.pre-commit-config.yaml>`__ file.

+Further details about pre-commit hooks can be found in the Contributors Guidelines, specifically in the provided in the :ref:`Code quality control <code_quality_control>` section.

 Run DISDRODB on Jupyter Notebooks